-A blend of three Alsatian grape varieties, Pinot Blanc 56%, Riesling 31% and Gewürztraminer 13% Fly-Over White is a wine for everyday enjoyment.
-All the fruit for this wine comes from hand tended and hand harvested vineyards within the Illinois Valley in Southwestern Oregon.
+A blend of two Alsatian grape varieties, Pinot Blanc 50%, Riesling 50%, Fly Over White is a wine for everyday enjoyment.
+All the fruit for this wine comes from hand tended and hand harvested vineyards within the Illinois Valley in Southern Oregon.
 The individual components were fermented in temperature controlled stainless steel tanks to retain the freshness and vibrancy that our unique alpine climate offers.
-The nose offers up apple blossoms and a hint of citrus while pears and a touch of stone fruits come through on the palate.
-The lively acidity keeps it focused and very food friendly, right through to its just-shy-of-dry finish.
+The nose offers up apple blossoms and a citrus while pears and a touch of stone fruits come through on the palate.
+The lively acidity keeps it focused and very food friendly, right through its shy-of-dry finish.